 - Kinabatangan - Night jungle walk

-Sandakan was once the capital of British North Borneo and traditionally has strong trading ties with Hong Kong.
-The Cantonese influence is evident in the lively harbourside market, the many Chinese temples and the local cuisine.
+The busy city of Sandakan has a strong Cantonese influence which is evident in the lively harbourside market, the many Chinese temples and the local cuisine.

 Get some insight into the city's past at the emotive War Memorial, built on the site of a Japanese POW camp.
 This site also marks the starting point of the tragic Sandakan Death Marches, on which 2,400 POWs were forced to walk through the jungles of Borneo.
 By the end of the march, only 6 Australians survived, and only because they had escaped.

 - Sukau - Gomantong Caves

 This morning we will leave our large bags at the hotel and walk 15 minutes to a nearby jetty.
 Travel by speedboat, past fishing villages and bamboo fish traps, to Turtle Island Marine Park (approx 1 hour), where green turtles come ashore to lay their eggs every night of the year.

 In the afternoon, there's time for swimming, snorkelling or lazing about on this tropical island.
 Snorkelling gear is available for hire.